abedurftig/tdb-app/README.md

 ```
 npm run build:prod
 ```
 This is step is a prerequisite to the next steps.
+It produces a bunch of static files.
+See the `public` folder.

 #### Deployment